Ponce massacre: Attempt on Governor Winship's life

-The year following the Ponce massacre, on 25 July 1938, Governor Winship wanted to mark the anniversary of the US 1898 invasion of Puerto Rico with a military parade.
+The year following the Ponce massacre, on 25 July 1938, Governor Winship wanted to mark the anniversary of the U.S. 1898 invasion of Puerto Rico with a military parade.
 He chose the city of Ponce to demonstrate that his "Law and Order" policy had been successful against the Nationalists.
 During the parade, shots were fired at the grandstand where Winship and his officials were sitting in an attempt to assassinate him.
 It was the first time that an attempt was made on the life of a Governor of Puerto Rico.
-Winship escaped unharmed but two men were killed, and 36 people were wounded.
+Winship escaped unharmed but two men, the assailant and a police officer, were killed, and 36 people were wounded.

-The dead included the Nationalist Ángel Esteban Antongiorgi and National Guard Colonel Luis Irizarry.
+The dead were the Nationalist Ángel Esteban Antongiorgi and National Guard Colonel Luis Irizarry.
 The Nationalist Party denied participation in the attack, but the government arrested several Nationalists and accused nine of "murder and conspiracy to incite violence."
 Among the nine Nationalists charged and convicted were Tomás López de Victoria, captain of the Ponce branch of the Cadets of the Republic, and fellow cadets Elifaz Escobar, Santiago González Castro, Juan Pietri and Prudencio Segarra.
 They served eight years in the Puerto Rico State Penitentiary.
-The four were pardoned by the next full-term US-appointed governor, Rexford Guy Tugwell.
+The four were pardoned by the next full-term U.S.-appointed governor, Rexford Guy Tugwell.

 Winship tried to repress the Nationalists.
 Jaime Benítez Rexach, a student at the University of Chicago at the time and later long-time chancellor of the University of Puerto Rico, wrote to President Roosevelt stating, "Governor [Winship] himself through his military approach to things has helped keep Puerto Rico in an unnecessary state of turmoil.
 He seems to think that the political problem of Puerto Rico limits itself to a fight between himself and the Nationalists, that no holds are barred in that fight and that everybody else should keep out."
 Winship was replaced in 1939.

 Legacy

-ACLU Chapter
+ACLU chapter

 One of the by-products of the Ponce Massacre and the Hays Commission was the creation in Puerto Rico of a chapter of the ACLU on May 21, 1937.
 It was named "Asociación Puertorriqueña de Libertades Civiles" (Puerto Rican Association of Civil Liberties).
 Its first president was Tomás Blanco, Felipe Colón Díaz and Antonio Fernós Isern were its vice-presidents, the treasurer was Inés María Mendoza, the Secretary was attorney Vicente Géigel Polanco, and the association's legal counsel was attorney Ernesto Ramos Antonini.
 Luis Muñoz Marin and many leaders from Ponce, including attorney Pérez Marchand and some of the members of the Hays Commission were also among the founders.

 Today, the Ponce massacre is commemorated annually.